TonnyL/Charles/README.md

 ```

 ### Themes
-There are two built-in themes you can use to start `MatisseActivity`:
+There are two built-in themes you can use to start `CharlesActivity`:

 + `R.style.Charles` (light mode)
 + `R.style.CharlesDark` (dark mode)